Violet cardamom (alainchi)

 - t-caryophyllene, a taste between clove and turpentine

-Good applications are: with game and wild birds, in curries and in dishes with yogurt and soups (such as pho), but not in sweet preparations.
+Good applications are: with game and wild birds, in curries and in dishes with yoghurt and soups (such as pho), with fish, but not in sweet preparations.

 - 100% dried fruits of the Amomum subulatum